Updated June 10, 2021

 - Pillows – Small camping pillows are comfortable and pack down tiny

 - Towels – You will need a towel for the beach and one for after your shower.
-These quick-dry microfiber towels are perfect.
+It is also nice to have a hand towel for the bathroom.

 - Cold Brew – There is no coffee maker in the cabin!
 We didn’t even think of this and brought coffee and filters but were unable to make coffee.
 Yes, you can drive about ten minutes to get coffee in town.
 But if you are like me and want coffee first thing in the morning, cold brew is the perfect option.